openbmc/docs/cheatsheet.md

     -net bridge,id=net0,helper=/usr/lib/qemu-bridge-helper,br=virbr0
 ```

-There are some other useful parms like that can redirect the console to another
+There are some other useful params like that can redirect the console to another
 window.
 This results in having an easily accessible qemu command session.
 `-monitor stdio -serial pty -nodefaults`